Gulfport, Florida: Culture

-Gulfport has a free trolley bus that passengers can use to ride around the city and the surrounding area.

-The downtown area has a few art galleries as well as the Catherine A. Hickman Theater, a small performing arts center.
-A celebration the first Friday and third Saturday of each month called Art Walk attracts locals and tourists.
-Many street performers, artists, and craftspeople show up to create a relaxed cultured atmosphere in the warm balmy evening breezes coming off the beach at the end of the street.
+The downtown area has several art galleries as well as the Catherine A. Hickman Theater, a small performing arts center.
+Gulfport also hosts street festivals throughout the year.
+Monthly highlights include Art Walk on the first Friday and IndieFaire on the third Saturday of each month.
+Yearly features include February's Get Rescued, benefiting local animal rescues, and September's GeckoFest, which consists of several events throughout the month including the Gecko PubCrawl, Gecko Ball, and of course, the election of the Gecko Queen.
+Many street performers, artists, and craftspeople show up to create a relaxed cultured atmosphere in the warm balmy breezes coming off the beach at the end of the street.

 The Gulfport Community Players present several plays each year at the Hickman Theater.
 Also, the Catherine A. Hickman Theater of Gulfport is located on Beach Boulevard at 26th Avenue South and is a venue for live theatrical performances.
 The Gulfport Senior Center offers activities throughout the week for residents within and outside of the city limits.

 The Gulfport Casino Ballroom, located on the waterfront, is one of the main event venues in the city.
 The Casino hosts Swing, Latin, Argentine Tango, and Ballroom Dance events five days a week with a large turnout from all across the Tampa area.
 The venue is available for rent to the public and is popular for weddings, company functions, and holiday parties.
 The ballroom features a 5000 sqft authentic 1930s style dance floor.

 In 2011 Gulfport was named a finalist by Rand McNally for one of the best food towns in the United States.